niHonkage/DocsLearning/en/guides/workspace/explore.md

 <figure><img src="../explore/images/workspace.jpg" alt=""><figcaption></figcaption></figure>

 Apps in the workspace include: your own apps and apps added to the workspace by other teams.

+## Member Management

+In a workspace, members can be categorized into four roles: Workspace Owner, Admin, Developer, and Member.
+1. The Workspace Owner can manage the roles of all members within the workspace.
+2. the Admin can manage the roles of all members within the workspace except for the Workspace Owner and other Admins.
+3. the Developer can create and modify agents within the workspace.
+4. the Member can only access and interact with the agents within the workspace.